Guantanamo: Trial of suspected 9/11 mastermind resumes | DW | 07.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Five men are accused of plotting the September 11 attacks that killed almost 3,000 people in the US.
-Twenty years after the attacks, the case is still in a pre-trial phase.
+Five men are accused of plotting the September 11, 2001 attacks that killed almost 3,000 people in the United States.
+Twenty years after the attacks, the case is still in the pre-trial phase.

 The five detainees appearing in court Tuesday at Guantanamo were transferred to the base in 2006 after several years of torture while in CIA custody

-Five men accused of plotting the September 11 attacks appeared in court Tuesday for a pre-trial hearing at the Guantanamo Bay naval base in Cuba that the US uses as a prison to hold certain terror suspects.
+Five men accused of plotting the September 11, 2001 attacks appeared in court Tuesday for a pre-trial hearing at the Guantanamo Bay Naval Base in Cuba that the US uses as a prison to hold certain terror suspects.

 The case will be restarting with a new judge after a 17-month pause due to the COVID-19 pandemic.
-Selection of a military jury was slated to begin in January of this year but now will not begin until next year at the earliest.
+Selection of a military jury was slated to begin in January of this year, but now will not begin until 2022 at the earliest.

 Tuesday's hearing was to focus on the admissibility of evidence in court and what evidence government prosecutors should turn over to defense attorneys to prepare for trial.
 Defense attorneys are expected to argue that interrogations the FBI conducted in 2007 should be ruled inadmissible on the grounds that these "clean-team" agents came in on the heels of years of torture while the defendants were in CIA custody.